Battle of Tientsin: Siege

-On 21 June 1900, some 131 US Marines and 400 Russians made a desperate attempt to reinforce Tientsin by following the railway from the coast to the city.
+On 21 June 1900, some 131 US Marines and 400 Russians made a desperate attempt to reinforce Tianjin by following the railway from the coast to the city.
 Only two miles from the city they were ambushed by the Chinese and forced to retire, the Americans losing 3 killed and 13 wounded.
-Additional Western soldiers were unloaded from ships offshore and rushed up the railroad to Tientsin.
-Five thousand reinforcements reached Tientsin on 23 June to augment the hard-pressed soldiers and civilians defending the foreign settlements.
+Additional Western soldiers were unloaded from ships offshore and rushed up the railroad to Tianjin.
+Five thousand reinforcements reached Tianjin on 23 June to augment the hard-pressed soldiers and civilians defending the foreign settlements.
 Their arrival caused the Chinese to withdraw from their position on the east which enabled the besieged to establish a tenuous line of communication and supply along the railroad to the coast, 30 mi away.
-The Chinese army continued to besiege three sides of the Tientsin foreign settlements.
+The Chinese army continued to besiege three sides of the Tianjin foreign settlements.
 On 26 June, a force of 2,000 sallied from the settlements and rescued Admiral Seymour and his 2,000 men who were surrounded six miles (10 km) out of the city.
 With Seymour's men they returned to the settlements without opposition.
 Most of Seymour's force of sailors returned to their ships.
-Reinforced, and with their supply line to the coast secured, the coalition of allied soldiers in the foreign settlement began planning an assault on the walled city of Tientsin to defeat the Chinese army and open the road to Peking and the relief of the Siege of the International Legations.
+Reinforced, and with their supply line to the coast secured, the coalition of allied soldiers in the foreign settlement began planning an assault on the walled city of Tianjin to defeat the Chinese army and open the road to Beijing and the relief of the Siege of the International Legations.

-Nie Shicheng (General Nieh Shih-ch'eng) and Ma Yukun commanded the forces against the Alliance, raining precise and intense ordnance against the Tientsin concessions.
+Nie Shicheng and Ma Yukun commanded the forces against the Alliance, raining precise and intense ordnance against the Tianjin concessions.
 The losses suffered by the Alliance in battle was mainly due to artillery bombardment since the Chinese army carried it out with extreme precision and in a superb manner.
 They hid well, employed good bulwarks of defense by using the landscape and went on the offensive in a dauntless manner and would continue battling until the end.
 The Chinese artillery fire was so accurate that the besieged westerners falsely believed rumours that it was Russian artillery instructors who were being forced to fire the artillery after being kidnapped at bayonet point.